nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/iCDEX6oHy7A/index.md

 ---
 title: Ep 004 - Chat with Jim Sammons on professionalism and conflicting priorities
-description: Jim is a Professional Scrum Trainer and an active Agile consultant at Loop Agility.
+description: Join us for a chat with Jim Sammons on professionalism and managing conflicting priorities in Agile.
+Tune in on 7th April 2020 at 20:00!
 date: 2020-04-07T20:33:45Z
 videoId: iCDEX6oHy7A
 url: /resources/videos/:slug